Are you having difficulty with

 personal and purposeful.
 Since each person is unique, I work together with

 individuals, couples and families to help them discover the best way to achieve

 satisfying and fulfilling relationships.
 For those people who are interested,

-theoretically, I use Eye Movement
+theoretically, I am certified in Eye Movement

 Desensitization and Reprocessing (EMDR) therapy - a specialized therapy that

 can alleviate the effects of traumatic and disturbing life events.
 I am also certified in Internal Family Systems (IFS) - a therapeutic model that views different aspects of your personality, thoughts and feelings as different parts of yourself.
 Paying attention to and gaining an understanding of these various parts can help you experience your true self, and help heal emotional and traumatic wounds.

 the importance of confidentiality, trust and respect in the therapeutic

 relationship.
 It is an honor to join with each person in their journey as they